UK EQUATOR Centre Publication School

 - Matching study designs with reporting guidelines

 - Writing the introduction and discussion

 - Writing and publishing protocols (including the reporting guidelines SPIRIT and PRISMA-P)

 - Good writing style

 - Summarising your research for different audiences

 - Choosing a journal and avoiding predators

-The course will take place in the Botnar Research Centre, NDORMS, at the University of Oxford.
-A typical day will run from 9am to 5pm.
+The course usually takes place in the Botnar Research Centre, NDORMS, at the University of Oxford.
+A typical day runs from 9am to 5pm.
 Fees include lunch, refreshments, and course materials.

 £50 for members of NDORMS and students from the University of Oxford and Oxford Brookes

 £195 for external/commercial applicants (limited places)